High-Desert-Institute/Babbage-Cubes/README.md

 Digital logic doesn’t have to be silicon.
 Babbage Cubes are **physical logic gates** that you can **see, touch, and reconfigure** like interlocking building bricks.
 Each cube is a self-contained mechanism that accepts **position-encoded inputs** (pushrods) and produces **position-encoded outputs**, all synchronized by a shared cam clock that couples through the stack.

+The Steampunk genre asks the question of how the world would be different today if Babbage's (very real) mechanical computers had taken off when they ere invented (two-hundred years ago) rather than being abandoned.
+Steampunk invites us to ask ourselves to imagine a world where the computer revolution happened during the industrial revolution.
+Today, we take silicon and electricity for granted, but actually we don't need either to build complete, working computers.
+We van even build robots that print and assemble and reconfigure out mechanical computers.
+Just imagine the possibilities!

 ---

 ## Repository Layout